onflow/cadence/docs/language/glossary.md

 ## @ (at)

-The `@` symbol before a Type declaration is used to annotate whether a specific type is a [resource](https://docs.onflow.org/cadence/language/resources/).
+The `@` symbol before a type is used to annotate whether the type is a [resource](https://docs.onflow.org/cadence/language/resources/).
 Resources must therefore adhere to the resource-specific lifecycle in Cadence (create, destroy, move).
-[More info](https://docs.onflow.org/cadence/language/resources/)
+[More info](https://docs.onflow.org/cadence/language/resources/).

+The `@` symbol must appear at the beginning of the type, not inside.
+For example, an array of `NFTs` is `@[NFT]` and not `[@NFT]`.
+This emphasizes the whole type acts like a resource.

 ```cadence
 // Declare a resource named `SomeResource`